Since the inception of merchant ships, bulk carriers have been used extensively for transporting cargo across oceans.

 However, several maritime accidents in the past have involved bulk carrier ships mainly because of the failure of ship’s structure, which resulted from deterioration of the ship’s hull, corrosion, fatigue, effects of cargo, water ingress etc.

 Throughout the late 1990s, the issue of the safety of bulk carriers received consideration from IMO and other regulatory bodies.

 The up-gradation of the integrity of bulk carriers had more focus put on the structural hull details, stress experienced due to cargo operations, structural and protective coatings, cargoes, maintenance and inspection of the ship structure.

 - Capesize: These are ships too large to transit the Panama Canal.
 The deadweight (DWT) ranges between 80000-170000 tonnes

 - Handysize/Handymax: This contributes to the majority of the bulk carrier fleet and ships in this category range between 10000 to 40000 tonnes DWT

-In order to safeguard from these factors, bulk carrier ships are now added to the enhanced survey program (ESP) along with oil tanker ships.
 In this article, we mention some important points that help in improving the overall safety of the ship.